ACLS Certification - Official Site | Powered by CPR.com

 What Are the Signs and Symptoms?

-There are both early and late-stage signs and symptoms for increased ICP.
-It is important for the provider to recognize the early signs and symptoms and correct the underlying etiology.
-If the underlying etiology is not addressed, it can lead to brainstem herniation.
-Once the late-stage signs and symptoms present, brainstem herniation is imminent.
+It is vital for the provider to recognize these early indicators to correct the underlying etiology before irreversible damage occurs.
+If the underlying cause is not addressed, it can lead to severe brain compression.
+Once late-stage signs and symptoms present, it serves as a critical warning that brainstem herniation may be rapidly approaching.

 The early signs and symptoms of ICP are: